MStarmans91/WORCTutorial/README.md

 ways.
 This repository contains the following tutorials:

 1. The "Simple" tutorial: suitable for users new to WORC and mostly interested in using WORC.
+   Makes use of SimpleWORC.

     * Jupyter:
     * Script: WORC_example_simple.py

-2. The "Intermediate" tutorial: still suitable for users new to WORC, but contains a bit more detail on how to interact with WORC and does not use a facade.
+2. The "Intermediate" tutorial: still suitable for users new to WORC, but contains more detail on how to interact directly with WORC and does not use SimpleWORC.
+This is currently disabled, as it has to be upgraded to WORC3.1.0.

     * Jupyter: WORCTutorialIntermediate.py
     * Script: WORC_tutorial_intermediate.py